 The impact of the natural sciences and technology on our globally interdependent world is one of the most important realities we face as we enter the 21st century.
-The science courses in the Curriculum for Liberal Education have a special role in educating students about the critical relevance of scientific knowledge to the potentialities and dilemmas of our natural and social environments.

-All of the following courses are approved for the Curriculum for Liberal Education for Area 4.
+The science courses in the CLE have a special role in educating students about the critical relevance of scientific knowledge to the potentialities and dilemmas of our natural and social environments.
+All of the following courses are approved for the CLE for Area 4.
 If your college requires "depth studies" in this Area, you may choose one of the course combinations listed on page 25, or courses in a sequence (course numbers ending with 5 and 6; for example, BIOL 1005 + 1015 and 1006 + 1016).
 Colleges may also recommend particular combinations of courses (see page 25).
 Sequenced courses may be taken individually, unless listed together on one line.
 Lab courses are linked to lecture-discussion courses.